core-wg/oscore-key-update/draft-ietf-core-oscore-key-update.md

 ## Function for Security Context Update # {#ssec-update-function}

-The updateCtx() function shown in {{function-update}} takes as input a nonce N as well as an OSCORE Security Context CTX\_IN, and returns as output a new OSCORE Security Context CTX\_OUT.
+The updateCtx() function shown in {{function-update}} takes as input a nonce N, the 'x' parameter of the OSCORE option (signaling bits and length of the 'id detail') as X, as well as an OSCORE Security Context CTX\_IN, and returns as output a new OSCORE Security Context CTX\_OUT.

 As a first step, the updateCtx() function derives the new values of the Master Secret and Master Salt for CTX\_OUT, according to one of the two following methods.
 The used method depends on how the two peers established their original Security Context, i.e., the Security Context that they shared before performing KUDOS with one another for the first time.

 * If the original Security Context was established by running the EDHOC protocol {{I-D.ietf-lake-edhoc}}, the following applies.

-   First, the EDHOC key PRK_4x3m shared by the two peers is updated using the EDHOC-KeyUpdate() function defined in {{Section 4.4 of I-D.ietf-lake-edhoc}}, which takes the nonce N as input.
+   First, the EDHOC keys PRK_out and PRK_exporter shared by the two peers is updated using the EDHOC-KeyUpdate() function defined in {{Section 4.4 of I-D.ietf-lake-edhoc}}, which takes the nonce N as input.

    After that, the EDHOC-Exporter() function defined in {{Section 4.3 of I-D.ietf-lake-edhoc}} is used to derive the new values for the Master Secret and Master Salt, consistently with what is defined in {{Section A.2 of I-D.ietf-lake-edhoc}}.
 In particular, the context parameter provided as second argument to the EDHOC-Exporter() function is the empty CBOR byte string (0x40) {{RFC8949}}, which is denoted as h''.

    Note that, compared to the compliance requirements in {{Section 7 of I-D.ietf-lake-edhoc}}, a peer MUST support the EDHOC-KeyUpdate() function, in case it establishes an original Security Context through the EDHOC protocol and intends to perform KUDOS.

-* If the original Security Context was established through other means than the EDHOC protocol, the new Master Secret is derived through an HKDF-Expand() step, which takes as input N as well as the Master Secret value from the Security Context CTX\_IN.
+* If the original Security Context was established through other means than the EDHOC protocol, the new Master Secret is derived through an HKDF-Expand() step, which takes as input N, X, as well as the Master Secret value from the Security Context CTX\_IN.
 Instead, the new Master Salt takes N as value.

+The X parameter, the whole byte 'x' following 'kid context' (if any), is used as input in the derivation of the new OSCORE Security Contexts during the procedure.
+This is because the 'x' byte encodes both the length of 'id detail', but also contains signaling bits which are fundamental to integrity-protect.

 In either case, the derivation of new values follows the same approach used in TLS 1.3, which is also based on HKDF-Expand (see {{Section 7.1 of RFC8446}}) and used for computing new keying material in case of key update (see {{Section 4.6.3 of RFC8446}}).

 After that, the new Master Secret and Master Salt parameters are used to derive a new Security Context CTX\_OUT as per {{Section 3.2 of RFC8613}}.
 Any other parameter required for the derivation takes the same value as in the Security Context CTX\_IN.
 Finally, the function returns the newly derived Security Context CTX\_OUT.

 ~~~~~~~~~~~
-updateCtx(N, CTX_IN) {
+updateCtx(X, N, CTX_IN) {

   CTX_OUT       // The new Security Context
   MSECRET_NEW   // The new Master Secret
   MSALT_NEW     // The new Master Salt
+  X_N = X | N   // Concatenation of X and Nonce

   oscore_key_length = < Size of CTX_IN.MasterSecret in bytes >
   oscore_salt_length = < Size of CTX_IN.MasterSalt in bytes >